borkys/capt/README.md

 # capt
+Sequential hidden screen capturing

 ABOUT
 -------------------------------
-Take screenshots on Windows in background mode using an external tool (by default IrfanView) and save it sequentially named into a folder - no fancy stuff.
+This script takes screenshots on Windows in background mode using an external tool (by default IrfanView) and saves it sequentially named into a folder - no fancy stuff.

 The program which is taking the screenshots does not appear to be running in the task manager - a use case may find everybody himself.

 INSTALLATION
 -------------------------------
-1. Download a screenshot maker program
+1. Download the files from this repository to a directory (e.g. c:\temp\capt)

-The recommended IrfanView Portable can be found on the official download site: https://www.irfanview.com/download_sites.htm
+2. Download a screenshot maker program if necessary The recommended IrfanView Portable can be found on the official download site: https://www.irfanview.com/download_sites.htm

-2. Install the screenshot maker program
+3. Install the screenshot maker program if necessary

-   2.1.
+   3.1.
 Recommended option: Install IrfanView portable into the same directory where the capt_start.bat is located.
-Normally it is just enough to press Next,Next...Next in the installer.
-If this option chosen - congrats making your life easy - you are ready to go.
+Normally it is just enough to press Next,Agree,etc... in the installer.
+If this option's been chosen and the programm has been installe into .\IrfanViewPortable - you are ready to go.

-   2.2.
+   3.2.
 Install the screen shot maker of your choice and edit CAPT_START.BAT - look for section >>> TAKE A SCREENSHOT <<< in the batch file - should be self explanatory

 USAGE
 -------------------------------